-Single-stream recycling (SSR) streamlines and simplifies the process of collecting and sorting recyclable materials, increasing rates by up to 50 percent.
+Single-stream recycling (SSR) streamlines and simplifies the process of collecting and sorting recyclable materials.
+We are seeing an average of 75 percent participation rate.
 In a single-stream recycling system, residents and commercial customers place recyclables in a recycling cart and waste in waste cart for pickup, and no longer need to separate these materials in their homes or workplaces.
-This program modernizes curbside collection in Reno and helps the community exceed the 35 percent recycling mandate set forth by Washoe County.
+This program modernizes curbside collection in Reno and helps the community far exceed the 35 percent recycling mandate set forth by Washoe County.

-Below is a list of acceptable recyclables with new single-stream recycling:
+Below is a list of acceptable recyclables with single-stream recycling:

 All waste and recyclables must be placed within the carts.
 If excess waste is generated, customers can place a 32-gallon bag at the curb with one of the 20 yellow stickers received annually for excess waste collection.
 Additional stickers can be purchased by calling customer service: 775-329-8822.

 Another benefit to the program is the introduction of Compressed Natural Gas (CNG) collection trucks.
 By using these trucks, greenhouse gas emissions are lowered by over 21 percent compared to standard diesel engines, and they are much quieter.